-Analysis | The lie that lingers: 3 in 10 Americans falsely believe that the election was riddled with fraud
+Analysis | The lie that lingers: 3 in 10 Americans falsely believe the election was riddled with fraud

 Those who refuse to acknowledge the reality of Biden’s win will have different motivations for doing so.
 Some will dismiss my arguments as illegitimate simply because they come from the hated mainstream media.
-For a large part of the population, Trump’s obvious bias somehow lends him more credibility than The Post’s imputed bias.
+For a large part of the population, Trump’s obvious bias somehow lends him more credibility than The Washington Post’s imputed bias.
 Others will reject my arguments because Trump’s allies have generated a mountain of nonsense meant to serve as a counterweight to reality, as though a million drawings of unicorns combined with a fervent desire to believe that unicorns exist can offset the complete lack of demonstrated evidence of the creatures.
 One of the marvels of the Trump era, in fact, is how often “desire to believe” has replaced “reason to believe” as a motivator for a belief system.

-The question that lingers like smoke over the election is what happens next in a scenario where a large chunk of the country views the election as tainted.
+The question that lingers like smoke over the election is what happens next in a scenario in which a large chunk of the country views the election as tainted.

 A Post-ABC News poll released over the weekend found that about a third of the country adheres to the idea that Biden’s win was not legitimate.
-Two-thirds of Republicans hold that view, which isn’t really surprising, but it becomes more stark when made a bit less generalized: among rural Americans and Whites without a college degree, about as many think Biden’s win wasn’t legitimate as think it was.
+Two-thirds of Republicans hold that view, which isn’t really surprising, but it becomes more stark when made a bit less generalized: Among rural Americans and White Americans without a college degree, about as many think Biden’s win wasn’t legitimate as think it was.

 It’s obvious that much of that belief stems from the claims made by Trump and others that rampant fraud occurred.
-About 3-in-10 Americans see Biden’s win as illegitimate; about as many believe there is solid evidence that fraud occurred.
+About 3 in 10 Americans see Biden’s win as illegitimate; about as many believe there is solid evidence that fraud occurred.

 Allow me a brief intermission here to complain about how frustrating that is.
-Not only is there no evidence of any substantive fraud having occurred last year, it was obvious for months that Trump would lie about whether fraud occurred.
-He telegraphed over and over that he planned to cast mail-in ballots as fraudulent and, over and over, The Post and others pointed out that there was no evidence to support the claim.
-Then the election happened and he lost and one could track in real-time how his claims evolved and were debunked — and how each claim was added to the pile of unicorn drawings as evidence that something occurred.
+Not only is there no evidence of any substantive fraud having occurred last year, but it also was obvious for months that Trump would lie about whether fraud occurred.
+He telegraphed over and over that he planned to cast mail-in ballots as fraudulent, and, over and over, The Post and others pointed out that there was no evidence to support the claim.
+Then the election happened and he lost, and one could track in real-time how his claims evolved and were debunked — and how each claim was added to the pile of unicorn drawings as evidence that something occurred.

 Part of this stemmed from the tacit encouragement of people who knew better.
-Senate Majority Leader Mitch McConnell (R-Ky.) spent weeks demurring from addressing Trump’s claims about fraud, only speaking out against what Trump was alleging once that dishonesty prompted thousands of Trump supporters and conspiracy theorists to storm the Capitol in a misguided effort to block what they saw as an illegitimate transfer of power.
+Senate Majority Leader Mitch McConnell (R-Ky.) spent weeks demurring to address Trump’s claims about fraud, only speaking out against what Trump was alleging once that dishonesty prompted thousands of Trump supporters and conspiracy theorists to storm the Capitol in a misguided effort to block what they saw as an illegitimate transfer of power.

-“The mob was fed lies,” McConnell said on Tuesday.
-“They were provoked by the president and other powerful people, and they tried to use fear and violence to stop a specific proceeding of the first branch of the federal government which they did not like.
+“The mob was fed lies,” McConnell said Tuesday.
+“They were provoked by the president and other powerful people, and they tried to use fear and violence to stop a specific proceeding of the first branch of the federal government, which they did not like.
 But we pressed on, we stood together and said an angry mob would not get veto power over the rule of law in our nation.”

 All true, but it is hard to extricate those who failed to challenge Trump’s lies from those who actively fostered them.
 McConnell refused to acknowledge Biden’s win until after electoral college voters cast their ballots, as though there was any question that Biden had won.
 He, like so many of his colleagues, preferred an easy shrug to the trickier shaking of the head.
 Instead of saying on Nov.
-4 that the fraud claims were ridiculous, he does so now, the cashier who rails against all the shoplifting his friends are doing only after the store owner catches them in the act.
+4 that the fraud claims were ridiculous, he does so now, like a cashier who rails against all the shoplifting his friends are doing only after the store owner catches them in the act.

 McConnell does at least admit the reality that the fraud claims were false.
-He also echoes most Americans in arguing that Trump bears blame for what happened at the Capitol — something with which a quarter of Republicans disagree.
-Another half of McConnell’s party thinks Trump bears only a little responsibility for what occurred.
+He also echoes most Americans in arguing that Trump bears blame for what happened at the Capitol — something with which only a fraction of Republicans agree.
+More than half of McConnell’s party thinks Trump bears no responsibility for what occurred.

 But it remains easier for Republicans to attack the media than to acknowledge how Trump’s rhetoric and their complicity damaged confidence in the election results.
 As I was writing this, I got a fundraising email from the Republican Party.